A guide to how many school uniforms parents should purchase when preparing their children for back-to-school.

 What Do Other Families Do With Their Uniforms

-- My 4 kids have two each.
-One to wash & one to wear.
+- My 4 kids have 2 each.
+1 to wash and 1 to wear.

-- One on, one in the wash and one in the cupboard, so three plus sport uniforms.
+- 1 on, 1 in the wash and one in the cupboard, so three plus sport uniforms.

-- I have two children at school.
+- I have 2 children at school.
 For each of them I get the following.
 My daughter.
-Summer three school dresses my son two pants and three shirts then I can always have.
-One on them one in the wash and ins ready for next day
+Summer, 3 school dresses, my son, 2 pants and 3 shirts then I can always have 1 on them 1 in the wash and ins ready for next day.

-- I have made sure i have 5 uniforms to get them through a week!
-To help with $$ budgets, they have been a mix of new & second-hand uniforms.
+- I have made sure I have 5 uniforms to get them through a week!
+To help with financial budgets, they have been a mix of new & second-hand uniforms.

-- One for every day of the week.
+- 1 for every day of the week.
 I’m a full-time working mum so it means I can do washing once a week.

-- 5 one for each day I have one mega washing day a week.
+- 5 one for each day I have 1 mega washing day a week.

 - For my 5 year old I buy 6 pairs of pants, 6 shirts and 6 pairs of socks.
 There is nothing worse than getting to Monday morning after an awesome weekend of doing something other than cleaning all weekend and realising that your child is heading to school naked.
 It’s expensive, but they last the whole year and look good because you are not over washing or wearing them.

-- just put a laybuy on with 5 shorts & 2 pants will get 3 trackies too will buy 5 official school tops when they are available i also got 3 jackets
+- Just put a lay-buy on with 5 shorts and 2 pants will get 3 trackies too will buy 5 official school tops when they are available I also got 3 jackets

 - 2 of each (shorts or skirt, and blouse or shirt), 1 wool jumper, 1 blazer, 1 sports uniform ..
 Washing everyday anyway so buying more is pointless.
 Hang indoors overnight and dry by morning.
 Have gone weeks where 2nd uniform doesn’t get used.
 Regular ironing also means no huge pile on the weekend to groan over!!

-- I do my mid-week wash on Wednesday’s – so I have 3 shirts, 3 shorts, socks & jocks are unlimited!
+- I do my mid-week wash on Wednesday’s – so I have 3 shirts, 3 shorts, socks and jocks are unlimited!
 You can never have enough!